omeka-s-modules/ExtractText/README.md

 ## Disabling text extraction

-You can disable text extraction for a specific media type by setting the media type to `null` in the extract_text_extractors service configuration in your local config file (config/local.config.php).
+You can disable text extraction for a specific media type by setting the media type alias to `null` in the `extract_text_extractors` service config in your local configuration file (config/local.config.php).
 For example, if you want to disable extraction for TXT (text/plain) files, add the following:

 ```php
 'extract_text_extractors' => [